Board the Tricycle and report to H.Q.!

 - Retro Gamer article.
 John Szczepaniak wrote a nice, informative article about fan translations, in which he also elaborates on the Oasis translation.
 It appears SD Snatcher was the very first game ever to be translated by fans.

 - Project Melancholia on GameSetWatch.
 Short article in which our SD Snatcher retranslation is announced on GameSetWatch.

 - Project Melancholia on MSX blue.
 Short article in which our SD Snatcher retranslation is announced on MSX blue.

-- Project Melancholia on MSX Resource Center.
+- Project Melancholia announcement on MSX Resource Center.
 Newspost at MSX Resource Center about the announcement of our SD Snatcher retranslation and the launch of this website.